divyenth/Python_Scripts/JPGtoPNG/Readme.md

 ## This script is used to convert image file format from JPG to PNG
+ All ths images  in the input folder will be converted ito PNG and saved in the Output_folder specified while running the script

 ## Prerequisite

 1. pip install Pillow
-2. create a folders
+2. create a folder

    -> This folder should contain the input images